Isar Mist, Dallmayr Treats and a Hint of the South Seas

 Coming into Alexa von Harder's café on a still-dark winter morning is incredibly homely.

-The cozy pastel-colored room beckons through the lovingly decorated window.
+The pastel-colored room beckons through the lovingly decorated window.

 Cake boxes in rose stack up against the wall.